hivemq/mqtt-cli/docs/_docs/logging.md

 ***

-## Direct logging for publish & subscribe
+## Direct Logging for Publish & Subscribe

 > If you require debug logging for direct access add the `-d` and `-v` options are available for the basic publish and
 > subscribe command